Zulu girl for one day! Today I would like to tell you about a really special day of my year 2015.

 What does that mean?
-I was given traditional Zulu girl tribal clothing which was a red skirt and a beautiful breaded necklace.
+I was given traditional Zulu girl tribal clothing which was a red skirt and a beautiful beaded necklace.
 As almost everything has meaning, you can tell a lot about African women by the way they are dressed or what they are wearing.
 If a girl wears a long skirt and covers her head/hair you know she is married.
-While girls with short skirt are still single.
+While girls with short skirts are still single.
 Now you know my status. 😉

 During the ceremony the father agrees to the wedding, makes the bride basically available for marriage and presents are being exchanged.
-Each member of the brides family had to sit down on a chair, being surrounded by loud singing and clapping, and was given a present, such as blankets, dresses, hats ,jewelry and other goods.
+Each member of the bride’s family had to sit down on a chair, being surrounded by loud singing and clapping and was given a present, such as blankets, dresses, hats, jewelry and other goods.
 They then responded and showed their thankfulness by throwing their legs up high in the air and “screaming” out loud.

 The traditional ceremony day is more about the families than the bride herself.
 On the second day though all attention was dedicated to the bride and groom.